pikawika/VUB-RL/homework/1-bandits/README.md

 This readme file gives more information on the first assignment of the Reinforcement Learning (RL) course.
 It also includes the solution of Lennert Bontinck.

+**Note:** In case you don't have an appropriate MD reader, a HTML export of this file is also provided.

 ## Table of contents

 - [Assignment 1: Bandits](#assignment-1-bandits)